 Ballroom Area Alterations (1986)

-Amphitheater & Food Services Renovation (1998).
-Landscape Architect: Cameron McCarthy Gilbert & Scheibe.
-Project Planner: Fred Tepfer.
+Amphitheater and Food Services Renovation (1998).
+Landscape architect: Cameron McCarthy Gilbert and Scheibe.
+Project planner: Fred Tepfer.
 Manager: Garry Fritz.
 Initiated by ASUO to commemorate that organization's 100th anniversary, this project created an amphitheater and stage.
-Its design involved strong involvement with user groups of students, faculty, and staff.
-The 'free speech plaza' was long envisioned as part of the EMU's features and this project restored that concept which alterations after the 1950 original design impeded.
+Its design involved strong involvement with user groups of students, faculty members, and staff.
+The “free speech plaza” was long envisioned as part of the EMU’s features and this project restored that concept which alterations after the 1950 original design impeded.

 A Common Ground (2000).
 The Erb Memorial Union celebrated the 50th anniversary of its dedication on November 5, 2000.
 This history was written to commemorate 50 years of union programs and activities, union governance, the building and its additions, renovations and restorations, and the individuals—students, faculty and staff—who made this center of the campus community a vibrant and exciting place.
 Additionally, the book provides a historic context and covers the earlier history of the attempt to build a student union at the University of Oregon prior to its final completion in 1950.